jobayer1n1/Magnet_Party/README.md

 - Add localhost as trusted domain in syncplay to work properly

 # Requirements :
-- VLC is recommanded as I used VLC when building this
+- VLC is recommanded as I used VLC for building this
 - Windows only

 # Notes :
 - Webtorrent server should be terminated manually
-- This supports only one webtorrent magnet handling at a time
+- This supports only one webtorrent server at a time